Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 North Hollywood, April 2025.
 Masked suspects smashed through a dispensary on Hartland Street at 3:50 AM.
 Bags filled in under 90 seconds.
 Gone before LAPD arrived.
 All on HD camera.

-A month later, The Woods in West Hollywood — co-owned by Woody Harrelson and Bill Maher — got hit by five masked suspects.
-Crystal clear footage went viral.
+A month later, The Woods in West Hollywood got hit by five masked suspects.
+Crystal-clear footage went viral.
 No prevention.

 August, Downtown LA.
 Five armed suspects, another dispensary, a standoff.

-In the first eight months of 2025, at least four major LA dispensary burglaries made headlines — North Hollywood, West Hollywood, Santa Monica, and Downtown.
-Every one of those locations had HD cameras rolling at the time.
-None of them stopped entry or saved product.
+In the first eight months of 2025, at least four major LA dispensary burglaries made headlines: North Hollywood, West Hollywood, Santa Monica, and Downtown.
+Every one had HD cameras rolling.
+None stopped entry or saved product.

 Why LA Dispensaries Are the Perfect Target